Restoration Risk Management: Builders Risk Insurance

 Builders risk insurance, also called “course of construction,” insurance is a type of property coverage for buildings under construction, as well as all of the materials and equipment used in the project.
 You will typically need to purchase coverage for 100 percent of the anticipated construction costs.

-The coverage can be especially important if you are working with materials that are prone to damage, or if you are working in an area that is prone to certain types of severe weather.
+The coverage can be essential if you are working with materials prone to damage or working in an area prone to certain types of severe weather.
 It is also important coverage that protects your investment from unforeseen risks.
 Be sure to work with a knowledgeable commercial insurance agent when choosing the type and amount of builders risk coverage you need.

 What Builders Risk Insurance Covers

 Your builder's risk insurance policy can be structured to cover the following:

 Property damage: Includes construction material, heavy machinery and equipment, temporary structures, cribbing, falsework, fencing, scaffolding, construction signs, and landscaping.

 Theft: Some builders risk insurance policies will cover theft of building materials; to get this coverage, you may need to have a gated job site